Teplitsa/Leyka/README.txt

 = 3.26.1 =
 * New: Campaigns categories feature added.
 * Fix: small Donations handling fixes.
+* Fix: conflicts with Mihdan plugins are fixed.

 = 3.26 =
 * New: now Donations errors full info & recommendations to fix them are displayed completely.
 YooKassa & CloudPayments gateways errors are added like this.